 Box & Accessories

-Borrowing traits from RockJaw Audio such as the font and colour scheme, Trinity Audio does a good job with its sleek and minimalist packaging.
+Borrowing traits from RockJaw Audio such as the font and color scheme, Trinity Audio does a good job with its sleek and minimalist packaging.
 Like DUNU’s box, there is a magnetic latch which when opened reveals a foam insert that the earphones rest inside along with the filter containers.
 I was pleasantly surprised to see not one but three cables designed for different purposes.
 The 0.6m and 1.2m cables are indicated for sports use while the multi-braided is their pride cable for general out and about activity.
 Also included are 5 pairs of silicone tips and 2 sets of foam ones.

 Build & Design

-The Trinity Atlas is constructed from a precision engineered aluminium ergonomic shell that rivals RHA audio in terms of durability and style.
+The Trinity Atlas is constructed from a precision engineered aluminum ergonomic shell that rivals RHA audio in terms of durability and style.
 I am highly impressed at how well these are built, especially at the sub £150 price point.
 The futuristic design features a nano-coated technology to ensure that moisture cannot break into and corrode the internal drivers.
 When I tested this with just a few drops of water, beads just rolled off without making the IEM damp or susceptible to damage.

 The cable and body of the IEMs are all well-built with secure connections to the housings and the 3.5 mm jack.
 One change I would recommend, though, would be to change the straight jack to an L-shape to prevent excess stress being applied onto it.